pavanivellal/search-engine/README.md

             * in: `query soup`. out: `query results 3`
             * in: `query (butter | potato) & salt`. out: `query results 1 3`

+    * `DB` command : This is to dump the contents of the database into a file.
+    * `exit` command : to exit from the input loop.

 ## Testing
 run `lein test` in terminal from the root directory in order to run all tests.